PSLV-C47/CartoSAT-3: Where and when to watch launch of ISRO's Earth imaging satellite- Technology News, Firstpost

 When is the CartoSAT-3 launch scheduled?

-The launch is scheduled for 27 November 2019.
+The launch is scheduled for 27 November 2019 which is today.
 Subject to weather conditions, the rocket is expected to liftoff at 9.28 am IST

 How long will the CartoSAT-3 launch last?